samsung-test/samsung-test.github.io/iot/customized-platform/overview.md

 ---
-title:Customized Platform Guide (Only for Tizen 4.0)
+Title:Customized Platform Guide (Only for Tizen 4.0)
 ---

 ## Introduction